Skills based hiring for a more inclusive workforce

 1. Identify key skills for each role

-Start by identifying the fundamental competencies required for success in each position.
-List both hard skills (e.g., coding, data analysis) and soft skills (e.g., communication, teamwork) and discuss how they align with the prerequisites of the role.
+Start by mapping out the competencies required for success in each position.
+List both hard skills (coding, data analysis) and soft skills (communication, teamwork) and clarify how they align with the actual demands of the role.

 2. Use skills assessments

-A key component of skills-based hiring is skill assessments.
-Project simulations, situational judgment tests, writing samples, and coding challenges are a few examples of these evaluations.
-They offer objective data on a candidate's capacity to carry out necessary assignments.
-Note: It’s a best practice to compensate candidates for assessments that require a significant part of their time.
+Skills assessments are central to this approach.
+Project simulations, situational judgment tests, writing samples, and coding challenges all provide objective data on a candidate's ability to execute.
+One best practice worth noting: compensate candidates for assessments that require a significant amount of their time.

 3. Rewrite job descriptions